 Finland holds the title for the highest per capita coffee consumption in the world, with the average Finn drinking nearly four cups a day.
-As a heavy coffee drinker, visiting cafés in Finland is a must because if there’s one place that knows how to serve coffee best, it’s here.
+Therefore, visiting cafés in Finland is a must because this is one of the countries that knows how to serve coffee best.

+It was proven from my own personal experience.
 Since moving to Finland, my love for cafés has grown even more, and with it, my coffee exploration in Helsinki has expanded.
-This curiosity kicked into high gear last year when Helsinki Coffee Week introduced a fun challenge: customers could collect stamps from participating cafés, and one lucky winner would receive over 100 cups of coffee.
-Naturally, that gave me an extra push to explore new spots.
+This curiosity kicked into high gear when Helsinki Coffee Week introduced a fun challenge: customers could collect stamps from participating cafés, and one lucky winner would receive over 100 cups of coffee.
+Simultaneously, that gave me an extra push to explore new spots.
 And through that experience, I discovered a few cafés that perfectly match my taste.

 A café with a distinctive interior, Andante blends Finnish charm with an eclectic mix of design elements.
 Marimekko patterns, which is a true Finnish icon, are woven into their concept, from mugs and wall decorations to lampshades.
 The space itself is a mix of carefully curated secondhand furniture, with mismatched chairs, tables, and decorations that create a cozy yet unique atmosphere.